Philippine Truth Commission: Creation

 The creation of the PTC finds justification under Section 17, Article VII of the Constitution which states that "The President shall have control of all the executive departments, bureaus, and offices.
 He shall ensure that the laws be faithfully executed."
 One of the recognized powers of the president granted pursuant to his duty is the power to create ad hoc committees.
 This allows inquiry into matters which the president is entitled to know.
 Furthermore, there is no appropriation of funds but only allocations of existing funds.
 The PTC, by focusing on punishing graft and corrupt practices committed by a past administration, deviates from the usual framework of truth commissions.
 The power of the president to create the PTC has been questioned, due to the section 31 within the RAC, Continuing Authority of the President to reorganize his office, therefore the establishment of the PTC is claimed to be a usurpation of the legislative power of congress.
 Hence, investigation which target “public accountability and transparency” inherent in the president's power.
 However, the court justifies the PTC creation under Article VII, Section 17 of the Constitution, which allows the president the obligation to investigation that target "public accountability and transparency" were inherent in the president's powers.
 Therefore, even if the creation of fact finding or ad hoc bodies is not expressly reposed to the president, it still does not deprive him of these powers.
 The court ruled that the investigating body will properly inform the president of the circumstances surrounding the issue, which will allow him to take the necessary measures to prevent future anomalous practices in the government.

-Violation of the Equal Protection Clause

-The Executive Order violates the equal protection clause enshrined in Section 1, Article III of the Bill of Rights which states that “No person shall be deprived of life, liberty, or property without due process of law, nor shall any person be denied the equal protection of the laws.”
-There is an intent to single out the previous administration with unreasonable classification.